 “Righteousness exalts a nation, but sin is a disgrace to any people,” is an oft-quoted and well-known verse.
 It is mentioned frequently by the clergy and often by government leaders.
 But the words fall silently to the ground, and nothing changes.

 Solomon used the word “exalts” by design.
 He was aware of the power of that word and understood what it meant to individuals and nations.
-“If” the people of a nation come together and honor God and “lift” Him up in worship and are obedient to His laws, they will be blest and have His favor and protection and His covenant love.
+“If” the people of a nation come together and honor God and “lift” Him up in worship, and are obedient to His laws, “they” will be blest and have His favor and protection and respect.

-However, the alternative to a “righteous” nation is one whose sin is destructive, despicable and so dishonors God that it brings indescribable shame and disgrace to its people.
+However, the alternative to a “righteous” nation is one whose sin is destructive, despicable and ultimately dishonors God.
+When this happens, it brings indescribable shame and disgrace to its people.
 In the end, it destroys what God designed.

-Prayer: Father, may we take Your warnings seriously, see the ravages and result of sin and repent.
+Prayer: Father, may we take Your warnings seriously, recognize the ravages and result of sin and repent.
+Bring revival to our nation.
+We need you!
 Awaken us!
 In Jesus’ Name, Amen.